xavidop/alexa-nodejs-lambda-helloworld-v2/README.md

   * `errors`: folder that contains all Error handlers.
   * `intents`: folder that contains all Intent handlers.
   * `interceptors`: here you can find all interceptors.
-* lambda/custom/test/: A folder that contains the source code for tests.
+* lambda/test/: A folder that contains the source code for tests.
-* models – A folder that contains interaction models for the skill.
+  * interactionModels/custom – A folder that contains interaction models for the skill.
 Each interaction model is defined in a JSON file named according to the locale.
 For example, es-ES.json.
+  * assets – A folder that contains all the assets for the skill.
+For example, te icon of the Alexa Skill.
   * `skill.json` – The skill manifest.
 One of the most important files in our project.
+* `ask-resources.json` – In this file we will setup the folders of the lambda code and the skill-package.

 ## Lambda function in Javascript